Skip to content

 Then I killed the obvious option.
 The internal product, OneCashless, had been explored through multiple discovery sessions.
 On paper it looked like the fastest path.
 In practice, the product wasn't convincing.
 The business model was unclear, the technical architecture required work we couldn't justify, and forcing a weak product into production would have created the same crisis the payments team had just spent months fixing.
 I parked it.
 Deliberately.

 Intercard was the first real test.
 A $500-per-terminal API fee, but they had existing market presence.
-I scoped a proof of concept with two pilot centers, got it validated, and put it into daily use.
+I scoped a proof of concept with two pilot centers.
+The team validated it and put it into daily use.
 It proved cashless integration was technically viable on the platform.

 The real unlock was Amusement Connect.
 They had something no other provider offered: native compatibility with Square.
 That meant the double-counting problem had a structural solution, not just a workaround.
 I initiated a co-development partnership and negotiated a shared roadmap toward feature parity with the Intercard integration.